Research integrity

 The policies and guidance outlined below explain how these principles should be interpreted in the research we support.

-UKRI policy and guidance on the governance of good research practice
+UKRI policy on the governance of good research practice

 • good practice in peer review